NorthScript/glixer/README.md

 ##### Windows

-See WINDOWS.md for instructions on installing these dependencies
+See WINDOWS.md for instructions on installing these dependencies. these links are download links for installers

 ###### 64-bit